SNE position statement 16 June 2014 - SNE comments on the draft EFSA opinion on essential composition criteria for infant and follow-on formula

 Specialised Nutrition Europe (SNE), representing manufacturers of infant and young child nutrition in Europe, welcomes EFSA’s draft scientific opinion on the essential composition of infant and follow-on formulae, which was recently open for public consultation, and which complements the 2013 opinion on nutrient requirements and dietary intakes of infants and young children.

 After breastfeeding, our products and services support the best possible start in life.
 Therefore, SNE has taken the opportunity to participate in this consultation process, and the following statement summarises SNE’s contribution.
-For more information on the details of the SNE submission, please contact Aurélie Perrichet, Executive Director SNE at A.Perrichet@specialisednutritioneurope.eu.
+For more information on the details of the SNE submission, please contact Aurélie Perrichet, Executive Director SNE at .

 EFSA RECOGNITION THAT INFANTS AND YOUNG CHILDREN HAVE SPECIFIC NUTRITIONAL NEEDS